JeroenSchols/COMSET-GISCUP/README.md

 ### Installing, building, and running COMSET

-To install COMSET, clone the <a href="https://github.com/Chessnl/COMSET">project</a> from GitHub.
+To install COMSET, <a href="https://github.com/Chessnl/COMSET-GISCUP/archive/V1.0.zip">download</a> from GitHub and unzip.

 Run "<b>mvn install</b>" or "<b>mvn package</b>" to build.